Satchel05/Satchel05/README.md

 ## Dope Projects I've Built

+### Hospital Provider CRM
+Designed and led development efforts in building a production web CRM for a healthcare nonprofit allowing streamlined provider management and full RBAC across four permission levels.

 ### NLP Calendar
 Tldr; It's a calendar app with ML powered natural language input for creating calendar events.
 Heavily inspired by Fantastical's solution.
 Built by me and a small team for a class project.